 Startup investment is not like it once was.
-Those days are behind us when investors would be dependent upon gut feelings, spreadsheets, and meetings over cups of coffee to identify worthy founders.
+Those days are behind us when investors relied on gut feelings, spreadsheets, and meetings over cups of coffee to identify worthy founders.

 Now, artificial intelligence (AI) is revolutionizing how investors identify startups, evaluate them, and make their decisions.
 From automating the startup due diligence checklist to improving M&A strategy, AI is emerging as a significant helpmate to the process of deal-making.